+(4) TEACHING METHODS--ASSESSMENT

-(4) TEACHING METHODSASSESSMENT MODES OF DELIVERY Face-to-face Face-to-face, in-class lecturing, distance teaching and distance learning etc. USE OF INFORMATION AND Use of ICT in teaching: COMMUNICATION TECHNOLOGY -Videos relevant to the module's content (educative Videos, Use of ICT in teaching, Laboratory advertisements, short part of a movies or series free on the Education, Communication with students internet) Podcasts (YouTube) relevant to the module's content -The internet to search for information and to collect data for the relevant exercise/study (in-class or at home) -Voting Technology Applications (Google Forms, Survey Monkey) Use of ICT in the Communication with students: -Digital Platform of the module (e-class) for exchanging messages, uploading the module's material, uploading relevant announcements, and submitting assignments, exercises, and case studies) -E-mail exchange COURSE DESIGN Description of teaching techniques, Activity/Method Semester workload practices and methods: Lectures-Interactive Teaching 40 Lectures, seminars, laboratory practice, case studies, exercises 30 fieldwork, study and analysis of bibliography, tutorials, Internship, Art Essay writing 30 Workshop, Interactive teaching, Self-directed study of the 48 Educational visits, projects, Essay writing, relevant literature -0 Artistic creativity, etc. Exams 2 · · · · · · · · · · · · · · · · · · · Total 150 The study hours for each learning activity as well as the hours of self-directed study are given following the principles of the ECTS.
-STUDENT PERFORMANCE EVALUATION/ASSESSMENT METHODS Detailed description of the evaluation procedures: Language of evaluation: Students are evaluated with a Greek combination of formative and ' Language of evaluation, assessment methods, formative or summative (conclusive), multiple choice tests, short- answer questions, open-ended questions, problem solving, written work, essay/report, oral exam, presentation, summative assessment.
+MODES OF DELIVERY Face-to-face Face-to-face, in-class lecturing, distance teaching and distance learning etc. USE OF INFORMATION AND Use of ICT in teaching: COMMUNICATION TECHNOLOGY -Videos relevant to the module's content (educative Videos, Use of ICT in teaching, Laboratory advertisements, short part of a movies or series free on the Education, Communication with students internet) - Podcasts (YouTube) relevant to the module's content -The internet to search for information and to collect data for the relevant exercise/study (in-class or at home) -Voting Technology Applications (Google Forms, Survey Monkey) Use of ICT in the Communication with students: -Digital Platform of the module (e-class) for exchanging messages, uploading the module's material, uploading relevant announcements, and submitting assignments, exercises, and case studies) -E-mail exchange

+COURSE DESIGN Description of teaching techniques, practices and methods: Lectures, seminars, laboratory practice, fieldwork, study and analysis of Activity/Method Lectures-Interactive Teaching case studies, exercises Semester workload 40 30 bibliography, tutorials, Internship, Art Essay writing 30 Workshop, Interactive teaching, Self-directed study of the 48 Educational visits, projects, Essay writing, relevant literature Artistic creativity, etc. Exams 2 Total 150 The study hours for each learning activity as well as the hours of self-directed study are given following the principles of the ECTS.

+STUDENT PERFORMANCE EVALUATION/ASSESSMENT METHODS

+Detailed description of the evaluation procedures:

+Language of evaluation, assessment methods, formative or summative (conclusive), multiple choice tests, shortanswer questions, open-ended questions, problem solving, written work, essay/report, oral exam, presentation, laboratory work, other.....etc.

+Specifically defined evaluation criteria are stated, as well as if and where they are accessible by the students.

+• Language of evaluation: Greek

+St Students are evaluated with a combination of formative and summative assessment.
 The final mark is awarded based on summative assessment - final written examination.
 The examination material is announced in class, on the e-class platform and in the module syllabus at the beginning of classes.
+The written assessment is composed of the following:

+- -Short answer questions

+- -Open-ended questions

+- -Problem solving

-The written assessment is composed of the following: - Multiple Choice Questions at a specific time laboratory work, otheretc.
-Specifically defined evaluation criteria are stated, as well as if and where they are accessible by the students. evaluated through oral-assessm disability students or students w assessment is not possible for the e for their performance to be ent, if the fulfil the criteria for v ith special needs, and a written em or would be of a disadvantage ough needs to be submitted in final mark could be improved (as assessment/examination.
-Studen with the following task, given than achieved in the final/written exam • Written assignment/ess Conducting, presenting research - survey acquaintances, relatives ts can be awarded bonus marks t a mark of 5/10 would be at least throughout the year and prov about their evaluation process vided with relevant assessment s's online platform (e-class), by the
+(Students are given the chance for their performance to be evaluated through oral-assessment, if the fulfil the criteria for disability students or students with special needs, and a written assessment is not possible for them or would be of a disadvantage to them.
+The relevant proof though needs to be submitted in advance of the examination).

+Even though the written examination is 100% of the final mark, the final mark could be improved (as described below) before the final assessment/examination.
+Students can be awarded bonus marks with the following task:

+Written assignment/essay to be awarded up to 3 marks: Conducting, presenting and criticizing a short academic research - survey on a convenient sample of acquaintances, relatives and friends, on a topic of interest in the field of Tourism Consumer Behavior and Psychology.

+Students get fully informed about their evaluation process throughout the year and provided with relevant assessment examples, in-class, via the module's online platform (e-class), by the module leader.